yossiz16/microcOSM/helm/README.md

 With `minikube` as your cluster backend, this can be accomplished with `helm init`.
 Depending on your Kubernetes cluster backend, you may need some extra steps to ensure `helm` has adequate permissions on your cluster.
 See https://github.com/kubernetes/helm/blob/master/docs/rbac.md

-### Install osm-seed onto your cluster
+### Install microcosm onto your cluster

-Look at the [`values.yaml`](osm-seed/values.yaml) file in the `osm-seed` sub-folder to see the various configuration options and values that you need to configure for your installation.
+Look at the [`values.yaml`](microcosm/values.yaml) file in the `microcosm` sub-folder to see the various configuration options and values that you need to configure for your installation.
 Then create a `myvalues.yaml` file, where you can over-ride any of the values defined in `values.yaml`.

-You can then install `osm-seed` with:
+You can then install `microcosm` with:

-    helm install -f myvalues.yaml osm-seed/
+    helm install -f myvalues.yaml microcosm/

 This will setup all the resources required and give you instructions to get the URL of your running instance.
 You can also use the standard `kubectl` commands to monitor your cluster, view the cluster dashboard, etc.